plone/training/deployment/ansible.rst

 Inventories
 -----------

-Ansible is usually run on a local computer, and it usually acts on one or more remote machines.
+Ansible runs on a local computer, and it acts on one or more remote machines.
 We tell Ansible how to connect to remote machines by maintaining a text inventory file.

 There is a sample inventory configuration file in your distribution.